-If you need help in retaining talent, a 2011 HR study contends there is a way to determine how to anticipate which employees are likely to leave, according to an article in CFODailyNews.com.
+If you need help in retaining valued talent, there is a way to determine how to anticipate which employees are likely to leave.

-The study by eePulse, Inc, the HR software company, contends there are four criteria of employees who are most likely to quit.
+eePulse, Inc, the HR software company, contends in a 2011 study there are four criteria of employees who are most likely to quit.

 The four are: